simonlunay/simonlunay/README.md

 ---

 ## 📈 Currently
-- Interning & exploring software engineering opportunities (👀 open to feedback on compensation & career path)
+- Interning & exploring software engineering opportunities
 - Building projects that are both **resume-ready** and **technically deep**
 - Competing in a **20-team guillotine fantasy football league** (yes, it’s as cutthroat as it sounds)

----

-## ⚡ Fun Facts
-- I’m working on a **personal portfolio site** with dark/light mode toggle.
-- I hoop 2–3 times a week — recent runs include 3v3 hot streaks and testing my skills in 5v5.
-- Always down to learn, whether it’s reverse engineering, systems programming, or cooking better broccoli 🥦.

 ---